mchaput/whoosh/docs/source/indexing.rst

 keyword argument::

     writer.commit(merge=False)

 To merge all segments together, optimizing the index into a single segment, use the ``optimize`` keyword argument::

     writer.commit(optimize=True)

+Since optimizing rewrites all the information in the index, it can be slow on a large index.
+It's generally better to rely on Whoosh's merging algorithm than to optimize all the time.

 (The Index object also has an ``optimize()`` method that lets you optimize the index (merge all the segments together).
 It simply creates a writer and calls